Parenting Act Mediator Information

 - Approved Parenting Act mediators may receive CME credit for courses provided by ODR-approved mediation centers, the Douglas County Conciliation Services, or other ODR-approved providers.

-- If provider is not pre-approved, the mediator shall submit to ODR a description of the course including dates, location, subject matters covered, instructors and their qualifications, and a copy of the program outline or brochure.
+- If provider is not pre-approved, the mediator shall submit to ODR an application describing the course including dates, location, subject matters covered, instructors and their qualifications, and a copy of the program outline or brochure.
 ODR will advise the mediator in writing whether the course was approved and the number of CME credit hours for which it was approved.

 - Approved Parenting Act mediators are encouraged to keep records of the continuing education courses attended in their personal files.
 They are also encouraged to submit CME courses with ODR as they are completed throughout the year using the online reporting system which can be accessed using the link provided above.